-Welcome to Margaret River – Australia’s home of fine wine and one of the most remote, beautiful wine regions on the planet, packed with five-star wineries.
+Welcome to Margaret River – one of the most remote, beautiful wine regions on the planet, packed with five-star wineries.

-Margaret River or “Margs”, as the locals affectionately call it, is only at the beginning of its wine boom.
-In less than fifty years, the region and its troop of dedicated winemakers have built an international reputation on first-class cabernet sauvignon.
+Margaret River is only at the beginning of its wine boom.
+In less than fifty years, the region and its troop of dedicated winemakers have built an international reputation on first-class cabernet sauvignon and chardonnay.

-Situated on the rugged West Australian coast along the 100km strip between beautiful Cape Leeuwin and even more beautiful Cape Naturaliste, Margaret River is a three-hour drive from Perth and a bona fide wine haven.
-Just as popular with beachgoers as it is with oenophiles, this secluded slice of paradise allows you to sip on a glass of chardonnay while being treated to a blue-ribbon view.
+Situated on the rugged West Australian coast along the 100-kilometre strip between beautiful Cape Leeuwin and even more beautiful Cape Naturaliste, Margaret River is a three-hour drive from Perth and a bona fide wine haven.
+As popular with beachgoers as it is with wine lovers, this secluded slice of paradise allows you to sip on a refreshing glass of semillon sauvignon blanc while being treated to a blue-ribbon view.

-Margaret River’s wine history began in the 1830s when the Bussell’s planted their first vines to make table wine for the family, but the region didn’t really take flight until two research scientists landed here in the 1950s.
+Margaret River’s wine history began in the 1830s when the Bussell family planted their first vines to make wine for home.
+However, the region didn’t really take flight until two research scientists landed here in the 1950s, almost 100 years later.

 Margaret River’s geographical isolation proved no problem for wine pioneers Professor Harry Olmo and Dr John Gladstone.
-Olmo especially is one of the unsung heroes of the Australian wine industry.
-Despite being much less known than the likes of Max Schubert or Robert Mondavi, Olmo’s work with chardonnay in Western Australia is what propelled the variety into the Aussie spotlight.
+Olmo, in particular, is one of the unsung heroes of the Australian wine industry.
+Despite being much less known than the likes of Max Schubert or Robert Mondavi, Olmo’s work with chardonnay in WA is what propelled the variety into the spotlight in this country.

 Since then, the region has gone from strength to strength, building upon its reputation for world-class wine.